ethyca/fides/docs/fides/docs/development/contributing.md

 # Contributing

+---

 We welcome issues, contributions and discussion from all users, regardless of background or experience level.
-In order to create a positive and welcoming environment, all interactions are governed by Prefect's [Code of Conduct](code_of_conduct.md).
+In order to create a positive and welcoming environment, all interactions are governed by Fides's [Code of Conduct](../community/code_of_conduct.md).

 ## Developing the Server